ErikVerheul/OneBacklog/README.md

 a product consists of:
 - <b>epics</b> which consists of
 - <b>features</b> which consists of
-- <b>pbi's</b> of kind story/defect/spike which are realized by executing
+- <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b> (NOT IN MVP)
+Multiple requirement areas can be maintained on the feature level across products.

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The tool assumes that products are independent of each other except for the requirement area.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />